-Criteria Conformance Level Remarks and Explanations 1.4.13 Content on Hover or Focus (Level AA 2.1 only) Supports Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following are true: Dismissible: A mechanism is available to dismiss the additional content without moving pointer hover or keyboard focus, unless the additional content communicates an input error or does not obscure or replace other content; Hoverable: If pointer hover can trigger the additional content, then the pointer can be moved over the additional content without the additional content disappearing; Persistent: The additional content remains visible until the hover or focus trigger is removed, the user dismisses it, or its information is no longer valid.
-Exception: The visual presentation of the additional content is controlled by the user agent and is not modified by the author. · S 2.4.5 Multiple Ways (Level AA) More than one way is available to locate a Web page within a set of Web Supports pages except where the Web Page is the result of, or a step in, a process.
+Criteria Conformance Level Remarks and Explanations 1.4.13 Content on Hover or Focus (Level AA 2.1 only) Supports Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following are true: Dismissible: A mechanism is available to dismiss the additional content without moving pointer hover or keyboard focus, unless the additional content communicates an input error or does not obscure or replace other content; • Hoverable: If pointer hover can trigger the additional content, then the pointer can be moved over the additional content without the additional content disappearing; Persistent: The additional content remains visible until the hover or focus trigger is remayed, the user dismisses it or its information is focus trigger is removed, the user dismisses it, or its information is no longer valid.
+Exception: The visual presentation of the additional content is controlled by the user agent and is not modified by the author.
+2.4.5 Multiple Ways (Level AA) Supports More than one way is available to locate a Web page within a set of oupports Web pages except where the Web Page is the result of, or a step in, a process.
 2.4.6 Headings and Labels (Level AA) Supports Headings and labels describe topic or purpose.
-Supports Cumparts 2.4.7 Focus Visible (Level AA) Any keyboard operable user interface has a mode of operation where the Supports keyboard focus indicator is visible. · Supports The human language of each passage or phrase in the content can be Supports programmatically determined except for proper names, technical terms, words of indeterminate language, and words or phrases that have become part of the vernacular of the immediately surrounding text.
-Supports Navigational mechanisms that are repeated on multiple Web pages Supports within a set of Web pages occur in the same relative order each time they are repeated, unless a change is initiated by the user.
+2.4.7 Focus Visible (Level AA) Supports Any keyboard operable user interface has a mode of operation where the keyboard focus indicator is visible.
+3.1.2 Language of Parts (Level AA) Supports The human language of each passage or phrase in the content can be programmatically determined except for proper names, technical terms, words of indeterminate language, and words or phrases that have become part of the vernacular of the immediately surrounding text.
+3.2.3 Consistent Navigation (Level AA) Supports Navigational mechanisms that are repeated on multiple Web pages within a set of Web pages occur in the same relative order each time they are repeated, unless a change is initiated by the user.
 3.2.4 Consistent Identification (Level AA) Supports Components that have the same functionality within a set of Web pages are identified consistently.

-Criteria Conformance Level Remarks and Explanations 3.3.3 Error Suggestion (Level AA) Supports If an input error is automatically detected and suggestions for correction are known, then the suggestions are provided to the user, unless it would jeopardize the security or purpose of the content.
-3.3.4 Error Prevention (Legal, Financial, Data) (Level AA) Supports For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true: Reversible: Submissions are reversible.
-Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.
-Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.
-Supports In content implemented using markup languages, status messages can be programmatically determined through role or properties such that they can be presented to the user by assistive technologies without receiving focus.
+Criteria Conformance Level Remarks and Explanations 3.3.3 Error Suggestion (Level AA) Not Applicable This is a learning and testing application, where If an input error is automatically detected and suggestions for discovering errors is what is being tested for. correction are known, then the suggestions are provided to the user, unless it would jeopardize the security or purpose of the content.
+3.3.4 Error Prevention (Legal, Financial, Data) (Level AA) Not Applicable This is a learning and testing application, where no For Web pages that cause legal commitments or financial transactions errors impact legal commitments or financial for the user to occur, that modify or delete user-controllable data in transactions data storage systems, or that submit user test responses, at least one of the following is true: Reversible: Submissions are reversible.
+Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them. • Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.
+4.1.3 Status Messages (Level AA 2.1 only) Supports In content implemented using markup languages, status messages can be programmatically determined through role or properties such that they can be presented to the user by assistive technologies without receiving focus.